HOW TO RIDE

 ENJOY FREE WIFI WHILE YOU RIDE!

 The MET stops at designated locations marked by MET bus stop signs.
-A simple wave to the driver when the bus is approaching helps to let the driver to stop.
+A simple wave to the driver when the bus is approaching helps to let the driver know to stop.
 All MET vehicles are equipped with ADA ramps and kneeling capabilities to assist in boarding; if you need the ramp or the bus kneeled, let the driver know.

 Getting on the Bus